WATCH: Dad Tackles Referee During Soccer Game After Controversial Call

 “I want criminal charges,” Reali said.
 “I want this guy to pay for what he’s done.”

-Reali says the attack won’t stop him from taking the field again.MORE NEWS: Vandals And Thieves Delay Opening Of Beloved Holiday Folsom Ice Rink
+Reali says the attack won’t stop him from taking the field again.MORE NEWS: Upper Land Park Shooting That Killed Isabel Martin, 7, May Have Been Over Cigarettes